rajinderjhol/verilink-aiverify-plugin/README.md

 ---

-** This plug-in is current unplugged from VeriLinkOS core Trust Infrastructure.
+This plug-in is currently unplugged from VeriLinkOS core Trust Infrastructure.
+We will be carefully release more code for open-source development.

 To set up full demo, please contact rajinderjhol@gmail.com